 Now in her third month of the program, she feels like she is in control of her pain and health.
 She has chosen to focus on her abilities—not her disabilities.
 She believes that she can live a normal life in spite of chronic pain.
 It has been an extraordinary journey for her.
 What seemed impossible just a few months ago appears within reach.

-Sprite Health’s digital MSK HUB provides a single point of access for all MSK conditions, across the entire MSK continuum.
+Sprite Health’s corporate musculoskeletal program provides a single point of access for all MSK conditions, across the entire MSK continuum.
 Our virtual physical therapy services provide a more affordable and convenient way to prevent and treat pain.
 Chronic pain management provides an evidence-based, PT-led digital program for chronic joint and back pain that includes personalized exercise therapy, behavioral health support, education & guidance.
-Bundled surgery provides access to high-quality musculoskeletal surgical care at a pre-negotiated bundled rate.
-MSK financial management leverages predictive analytics, clinical expertise and plan administration capabilities to eliminate waste – resulting in over 30% net savings in your MSK spend.